uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 ### Peer feedback

-At several points throughout the project, each student will provide feedback to two other students in their same team.
+Twice throughout the project, each student will provide feedback to two other students in their same team.
 This is similar to a peer evaluation/review (which are fairly common in large software projects), except the feedback you provide will have no effect on the recipient's grade (whereas in a real project, these evaluations/reviews could affect whether you get a raise, a promotion, etc.).
 Instead, we will be assessing the feedback you provide to others.

-At the end of Sprints 2, 3, and 4, you will be assigned two peers who will be providing you with feedback (you will know each other's identities).
+At the end of Sprints 2 and 3, you will be assigned two peers who will be providing you with feedback (you will know each other's identities).
 Before they provide you with feedback, you must think about what you would like to receive feedback on.
-At the end of Sprints 2 and 3, you should think about the following:
+At the end of Sprint 2, you should think about the following:

-> *What is something I'd like to improve or do better in the next sprint?*
+> *What is something I'd like to improve or do better in the next sprints?*

-At the end of Sprint 4, you should think about the following:
+After Sprint 3 (i.e., during the final Sprint 4), you should think about the following:

 > *What is something I'd like to improve or do better the next time I work in a complex software project and/or the next time I work in a team?*